AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/configure-approval-milestone-processes/how-changes-affect-group-approvals.md

 product-area: system-administration;projects
 navigation-topic: configure-approval-and-milestone-processes
 title: How group and approval process changes affect assigned approval processes
-description: This article explains what happens when an approval process is already associated with tasks, issues, projects, templates, or template tasks and a Workfront administrator (or a user with administrative access to approval processes) does one of the following:
+description: This article explains what happens when an approval process is already associated with tasks, issues, projects, templates, or template tasks and a Workfront administrator (or a user with administrative access to approval processes) does one of the following - EDIT ME.
 ---

 # How group and approval process changes affect assigned approval processes